neal-p/Azoarene-Screen-Photophysics/README.md

     2. file containing list of excitations for cis and trans

-    3. file containing list of unique absorbance peaks for cis and trans
+    3. file containing list of unique absorbance 'HIT's for cis and trans